-Most people don’t realize that loads of cardio/aerobic exercise can actually wear down our joints, increase our stress hormones (including cortisol) and contribute to fatigue or overeating.
+Most people don’t realize that loads of cardio/aerobic exercise can actually wear down our joints, increase our stress hormones (including cortisol), and contribute to fatigue or overeating.
 A better option is to alternate the types and intensities of your workouts, doing some at a harder pace but for shorter duration (like with the Tabata protocol) and others for strength or cardiovascular benefits.

-6. Reducing Stress
+6. Reduce Stress

 Chronic stress experienced over a long period of time is considered not only dangerous — raising your risk for heart disease, diabetes, mental disorders and autoimmune diseases to name a few — but it’s tied to fat gain and poor eating habits.

-- increasing levels of “stress hormones” like cortisol
+- Increasing levels of “stress hormones” like cortisol.

-- causing blood sugar levels to rise
+- Causing blood sugar levels to rise.

-- altering your appetite
+- Altering your appetite.

-7. Getting Enough Sleep
+7. Get Enough Sleep

 Want to find an easy secret for how to lose belly fat?
 Getting enough sleep helps regulate your stress hormones, controls your appetite better, gives you more energy for physical exercise, may help reduce cravings for sweets and tends to decrease emotional eating.

-8. Trying a Low-Carb or Ketogenic Diet
+8. Try a Low-Carb or Ketogenic Diet

-While this approach for how to lose belly fat is not a good fit for everyone (such as some athletes, those who are underweight, or women who experience hormonal alterations easily), it has been shown to help many struggling with being overweight to drop pounds while not feeling hungry or deprived.
-(11)
+While this approach isn’t a good fit for everyone (such as some athletes, those who are underweight or women who experience hormonal alterations easily), it has been shown to help many struggling with being overweight drop pounds while not feeling hungry or deprived.

 9. Add in Metabolism Boosters

-10. Regularly Perform Abs Workouts (Including Kinds Suitable for Beginners)
+10. Regularly Perform Abs Workouts

-Some of the best core exercises include V-ups, planks of all kinds, flutter kicks or scissor kicks, burpees, Russian twists and reverse crunches.
+Some of the best core exercises include V-ups, planks of all kinds, flutter kicks or scissor kicks, burpees, Russian twists, and reverse crunches.

-11. Working Out On an Empty Stomach
+11. Work Out on an Empty Stomach

-It may help improve your body’s response to insulin, keep your calorie intake lower overall, improve performance and boost the amount of body fat you burn for energy during workouts.(14, 15) Yes, it can boost your efforts in learning how to lose belly fat.
+It may help improve your body’s response to insulin, keep your calorie intake lower overall, improve performance and boost the amount of body fat you burn for energy during workouts.
+Yes, it can boost your efforts in learning how to lose belly fat.